 Weiser offers a general aviation airport with a 4,000 foot runway.
 Boise, Idaho’s capitol city is approximately 70 minutes east of the property via State Highway 95 and Interstate 84 and home to the state’s largest airport, which offers a full range of commercial air services.

 3,870 sq. ft., 3 bedroom/3 bath two story home with fully finished walk-out lower level.
 (2,558 sq. ft. on main and upper levels/1,312 sq. ft. on lower level.)
-Designed and built in 2007 for the current owner, the home rests on a gentle south slope away from the county road.
+Designed and built in 2007, the home rests on a gentle south slope away from the county road.
 A contoured driveway becomes circular as it reaches the residence, inviting formal front entry access, rear door and garage entrance and a convenient path to the horse barn and corrals.

 A covered reunion size deck wraps the main level of the home on three sides adding the element of great design while providing the utility of protected entry and irresistible invitation to outdoor relaxation and dining spring, summer and fall.